kushshrestha01/cookie-stand/README.md

 -added all the images
 -updated the way input values are pulled in event by taking off '-' from the file names in HTML

+-all the images are added.
+-few update made as per assignment